r-wbr/bicep-advanced-toolset/docs/resourceOrganization.md

 1. The name of a subscription is composed of the affixes {CustomerId}?, {Prefix}, {Name}, {Suffix}? in this order.
 Name sections are divided by hyphens.
 2. Subscriptions always require a unambiguous, unique name.
 3. The uniqueness of the name is represented by the section {Name}.
-4. Subscriptions can have the {Suffix} section, regardless of the destination zone in which they are located.
-5. The section {Suffix} consists of three digits and can be used as a simple sequential number or decimal classification system.
+4. Subscriptions can have the {Suffix} section, which can be used as a simple sequential number or decimal classification system.
-6. In order to facilitate automated provisioning, the section may be replaced by a unique, automatically generated ID.
-7. The {Zone} affix of a subscription must be changed if it is moved to a different landing zone.
-This does not apply to inactive subscriptions that are moved to the Decommissioned Subscriptions management group.
-8. The {Zone} descripes the subscription environment.
-Allowed values are 'Online', 'Corp', 'Connectivity', 'management' or 'Identity'.
+5. The name can be exntended with the {CustomerId} affix, which includes a appreviation of the customer name.
+These extension is optional.

 ## Resources
 For resources, an abbreviated prefix is formed based on their resource type.
 These prefixes are listed in a separate file.
 The formation of the name for a resource must be carried out according to the following guidelines: